 For surfers of different generations, San Diego’s Rob Machado brings to mind different visions.
-Surfers of Gen X likely remember Machado as a standout member of the innovative, tail-sliding, punk-rock-scored, Taylor Steel chronicled Momentum Generation and a Bud Tour dominating, Kelly Slater-high five-ing, Runner Up for the 1995 world title.
-Since retiring from professional competition in 2006, however, Machado’s remained in the surfing limelight, capturing the attention of the Millennial generation as the musically inclined, twin-fin riding, free-surf personality, best exemplified in Taylor Steele’s 2009 travelogue, The Drifter.
+Surfers of Gen X likely remember Machado as a standout member of the innovative, tail-sliding, punk-rock-scored, Taylor Steele-chronicled Momentum Generation, and a Bud Tour dominating, Kelly Slater-high five-ing, Runner Up for the 1995 world title.
+Since retiring from professional competition in 2006, however, Machado’s remained in the surfing limelight, capturing the attention of the Millennial generation as the musically inclined, twin-fin riding, free-surf personality, best exemplified in Steele’s 2009 travelogue, The Drifter.

-Machado was in town to introduce a new collection with Hurley, a trip that includes a visit to Neptune Beach’s Aqua East Surf Shop for a video premiere and a Q&A session kicking off at 6 p.m. tonight.
-He stopped into the Void office, where we decided I could best of service by peppering him with questions he might very well encounter this evening at the surf shop—sort of a Q&A prep, if you will.
+Machado was in town to introduce a new collection with Hurley, a trip that included a visit to Neptune Beach’s Aqua East Surf Shop for a video premiere and a Q&A session.
+He stopped into the Void office, where we decided we could best be of service peppering him with questions he might very well encounter at the surf shop—sort of a Q&A prep, if you will.

 Wave pools are dominating the conversation these days.
 You’ve surfed Kelly’s.
 In your opinion, does the potential proliferation of wave pools represent a monumental change for surfing?
 If so, what exactly will change?

 It seems like we’re going to see a lot of them pop up in a lot of places.
 And a lot of new people are going to start surfing.
 There will probably be a whole culture of wave pool surfers.
 But you know what?
 As a more experienced surfer and someone who has ridden a wave pool wave, I can tell you, it’s really fun.
 I haven’t been to Waco.
 But the surf ranch is really, really fun.
 A crazy day of riding waves with your friends and hanging out.